Flushing your water heater is just like changing the oil in your car — you flush out buildup that keeps it from running at peak performance.

 Why should I flush out my water heater?

 Over time sediments, minerals, lime, and more can build up in your water heater.
 As these things build up, not only is less water able to be stored (meaning you'll run out of hot water faster), but the appliance has to spend more energy heating things that aren't water.

 Also, since all that extra stuff is in your water heater, your water can't work at peak performance either.
-If your water heater goes unchecked for long enough, the buildup can find it's way out of your water heater, into your your pipes, and eventually out of your faucets.
-Once the sediments, etc. find their way into your water supply, they can keep your water from getting you, your clothes, and your dishes fully clean.
+If your water heater goes unchecked for long enough, the buildup can find its way out of your water heater, into your your pipes, and eventually out of your faucets.
+Once the sediments, etc. find their way into your water supply, they can hinder your water from properly cleaning you, your clothes, and your dishes.

 Once your trusty plumber arrives, they'll flush your water heater by following these steps: